STEM-MBA Program

 The 36-credit program is made up of two parts:

-- Core courses (18 credits): These are the same as the traditional MBA and cover fundamental business topics such as finance, operations, leadership, and marketing.
+- Core/required courses (18 credits): These are the same as the traditional MBA and cover fundamental business topics such as finance, operations, leadership, and marketing.
+Currently, 3 core/required courses are STEM-designated.

 The Core/Required courses for both the MBA and the STEM MBA are: